For daily wit & wisdom, sign up for the Almanac newsletter.

 Easter, also called Pascha or Resurrection Sunday, is a festival and holiday commemorating the resurrection of Jesus from the dead.

-In the New Testament (1 Corinthians 5:7), Paul connects the resurrected Christ to Passover.
-He refers to Jesus as the paschal lamb who has been sacrificed for his people’s salvation.
+Paul connects the resurrected Christ to Passover in the New Testament (1 Corinthians 5:7).
+He refers to Jesus as the paschal lamb sacrificed for his people’s salvation.
 Jesus celebrated the Last Supper with his disciples during Passover, so it makes sense that the Feast of the Resurrection is connected with the Jewish holiday.
 Today, Christians celebrate the “Paschal mystery.”

 So, where did the word “Easter” come from?
 The exact origin of the word “Easter” is unclear.
 It’s not as simple as saying it has religious origins or pagan origins.